 Would you rather ride a bike uphill or downhill?
 Probably most of us would prefer riding a bike downhill.
 It requires a lot less work!
 But in most instances, where there is a downhill, there is also an uphill.

 So, study your accounts.
-If you only work with one influence, get on that bike, peddle uphill, ask the questions and then enjoy the ride down.
-For tips on communicating with the different influences in an account, join our next Buying Influences workshop.
+If you only work with one influence, get on that bike, peddle uphill, ask the questions, and then enjoy the ride down.
+Join our next Buying Influences workshop for tips on communicating with the different influences in an account.

 Stay updated on our news and events!
 Sign up to receive our newsletter.